mxagar/statistics_with_python_coursera/02_Inference/Statistics_Python_2_Inference.md

 `n = ((Z*(97%) / 2) / MoE)^2 = 1843.27`
 `-> n >= 1844`

-## 4. Categorical Data: Two Proportions
+## 4. Confidence Intervals -- Categorical Data: Two Proportions

 Example: What is the difference in population proportions of parents reporting that their children age 6-18 have had swimming lessons, between white children and black children?